Most of us, for lack of a better experience, under-light our homes with too few light sources, or worse…

 For different uses on the same track, point according.
 If you don’t have a particular item to highlight, turn the cans towards the wall and lower the light with a dimmer to create soft ambient light.

 By and large, the only kind of overhead lighting that actually looks good as a fixture is a chandelier.
 It also doubles as a specific visual statement and effortlessly contributes to the overall Wow Factor of any room .

 Add task lighting wherever you are likely to be doing something that depends on good vision.
 Kitchens and bathrooms are a given, but don’t forget that your favorite reading chair needs a lamp beside it to avoid eyestrain.
 If you don’t have a lot of space on a work surface, consider where you can add strip lighting.
 Under the cabinets in a kitchen is a good example.

 Put all of your light sources on dimmers, so you can control the mood and lighting per situation.
 They’re cheap and easy to install.
 Remember, a warm glow overall, rather than harsh strong light to no light at all in the corners is never going to read like “home”

 What about all those cords?
 A single cord can be taped to the back or underside of a piece of furniture against a wall.
 Snake the cords under area rugs where possible.
 Plastic cord covers are available that can be painted the wall color.
 If you really have a mess of spaghetti-like cords, cord-control kits are available.

+A planned lighting scheme not only aids efficiency but you will also be so much more comfortable, no matter what you are doing.
+It can be more effective than any other single factor for increasing a sense of overall satisfaction.
 A sophisticated, well-designed lighting scheme looks as if an artist has painted with light, creating peaks and valleys of light and shadow, causing the illusion of movement.